bmcphail05/ReligiousHeterogamy/PITCHME.md

 ---
-**What effect does religious heterogamy have on the intergenerational transmission of religion?**
+<span style="color:#e49436; font-weight:bold">What effect does religious heterogamy have on the intergenerational transmission of religion?</span>
 <br>
   * This research project draws attention to the under-recognized impact of religious heterogamy on both religious inheritance as well as the future of religion in China.
 Scholars have argued that transitions in a society's religious landscape are the result of generational changes in religious affiliation, belief, and practice [@chaves1989; @sherkat2001; @crockett2006; @voas2016; @chaves2017].
 These changes in religiosity across generations are directly associated with differential fertility rates of religious groups [@roof1987; @mosher1992; @hout2001; @voas2003; @pewresearchcenter2015] and the efficacy of religious socialization.